killbill/killbill-vertex-plugin/README.md

 * `org.killbill.billing.plugin.vertex.companyName`: company name
 * `org.killbill.billing.plugin.vertex.companyDivision`: company division
+* `org.killbill.billing.plugin.vertex.adjustments.lenientMode`, when true Vertex-plugin skips any adjustment items from Invoice for which the previousInvoiceId is not present (i.e. missing) or else leads to IllegalStateException and fails to generate invoice

 These properties can be specified globally via System Properties or on a per tenant basis: